zeek/zeek/frameworks/broker.rst

-This code runs without errors, however, the local ``my_event`` handler will never be called and also not any remote handlers either, even if :bro:see:`Broker::auto_publish` was used elsewhere for it.
+This code runs without errors, however, the local ``my_event`` handler will never be called and also not any remote handlers either, even if :zeek:see:`Broker::auto_publish` was used elsewhere for it.
 Instead, at minimum you would need change the ``zeek_init()`` handler:

 .. sourcecode:: bro